UbiquityDotNET/Llvm.NET/src/Interop/readme.md

 1. Build LlvmBindingsGenerator project
 2. Run LlvmBindingsGenerator (via command line or debugger launch) with the location of the LLVM headers, the LibLLVM headers, and the output location of generated code for the Llvm.NET.Interop project.
-     1. This, generates C# interop source files ADN also generates the native C++ EXPORTS.DEF for the LibLLVM library and therefore, must run before building either of the other libraries.
+     1. This, generates C# interop source files AND also generates the native C++ EXPORTS.DEF for the LibLLVM library and therefore, must run before building either of the other libraries.
-3. Build LibLLVM project
+3. Build LibLLVM project for all architectures and configurations.
+   1. At present the only supported runtime and architecture is Windows 64bit so batch building, etc.. isn't required.
+      Other runtimes and architectures are possible in the future, however.
 4. Build the Llvm.NET.Interop project.